atesgoral/ates.dev/src/posts/2024-12-25-dweeting-outside-the-box/index.md

 <pre class="dweet play"><code class="language-js">c.width|=0;x.scale(50,50);for(i=9;i--;)x.fillRect(8+i*2+S(t)*6,8,1,4)
 </code></pre>

-I this particular case, the extra length of `x.scale(50,50)` is not offset by the savings we got from fewer digits.
+In this particular case, the extra length of `x.scale(50,50)` is not offset by the savings we got from fewer digits.
 We went from 65 to 69 characters.
+The function call overhead (`x.scale()`) costs more characters than what we save by using smaller numbers.

-In tiny-space coding, intuitions often don't pan out.
-You just have to try things for fit.
+In tiny-space coding, intuitions often don't pan out, you just have to try things for fit.

 ### Transform